asedl/XpaDemo/XpaDemo/Doc/Installation/RIA-Deployment/emulator.md

 A "Magic XPA RIA Server" is a http server (Apache or IIS) + A Magic XPA Internet requester + Magic Xpa (enterprise) server.
 For test/development Magic XPA Studio can act as a Magic XPA server too.

+## Starting an emulator
+Open a command prompt and change directory to the "emulator" directory in your Android SDK directory (should be c:\users\<your username>\Local\Android\Sdk\emulator)
+You can start an emulator with: emulator -avd <emulator name> -partition-size 128

+If you forgot the emulator name(s) you can get a reminder with: emulator -list-avds